 Directions

-Make your cake in a sheet cake fashion and let it cool
+Make your cake in a sheet cake fashion, and let it cool

 Pour your mixed Coco Lopez all on the top so it soaks into the holes

-Cover top with the whipped cream
+Cover the top with the thawed whipped cream

-Sprinkle with coconut
+Sprinkle with coconut to your taste

 I usually let it cool, but start the process when it’s slightly warm so the Coco Lopez can melt a little into the cake.
 You can also heat the Coco Lopez if it’s “lumpy” prior to pouring.
 You can sprinkle a little bit of coconut on top, or pour it on.
 You decide!

-We miss you Nana.
+We miss you, Nana.
 Your love for cooking, family, and Jesus lives on in us!